 - Public Execution: He is ultimately hanged by Maggie and Daryl for all of Hilltop's residents to see.

-- Quickly Demoted Leader: It didn't take too long for him to lose his leadership to Maggie.
+- Quickly Demoted Leader: It doesn't take too long for him to lose his leadership to Maggie.

-- The Quisling: He tries to be as compliant and accommodating with the Saviors as possible to spare himself and his community from further harm.
+- The Quisling: He tries to be as compliant and accommodating with the Saviors as possible to spare himself and his community (though mostly himself) from further harm.

 - Rich Jerk: Heavily implied.
 Gregory wears a nice suit, lives in a McMansion, and orders others around.
 In fact, the first thing he does is order Rick's group to clean themselves up since he doesn't want them getting his house filthy.